 - Our Mission -

-The Foundation’s key issue areas include: Disability Rights; Economic Justice; Environmental Justice; Lesbian, Gay, Bisexual, and Transgender Issues; Peace and Human Rights; Racial Justice; and Women, Youth, and Families Issues.
+The Foundation’s key issue areas are: Disability Rights; Economic Justice; Environmental Justice; LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning) Rights; Racial Justice; and Women, Youth, and Families Issues.

-Not all of our grantees are categorized under the umbrella of our seven key issue areas (see above).
+Not all of our grantees are categorized under the umbrella of our key issue areas.
 We fund other components of social justice – on local, regional, national, and international levels.

 Several of our grantees have successfully incorporated the arts into their work to promote social justice.
 The arts can be a powerful tool in creating change, and we’re proud to support the arts through these grants.